sniflesdev/my-first-discord-bot/README.md

-# my-first-discord-bot
-This is my first bot for discord.
+## This is my first discord bot.
+# IT WORKS!!!

+I censored the client id.